 3. Where can I be fitted for a wig?

-Many people choose to wear wigs, headscarves, hats or other headwear until their hair grows back.
-There are many different reasons for this, from keeping warm, for cultural or religious reasons, to concern about what other people might say.
+Many people wear wigs, headscarves, hats or other headwear until their hair grows back.
+There are many different reasons such as keeping warm, for cultural or religious reasons, personal preference or concern about what other people might say.

 Many people choose to wear a wig because it’s important to them to have as little change to their appearance as possible.
 Modern wigs are natural looking and comfortable, and are available in many different colours and styles for both men and women.

-Some people choose not to wear a wig and prefer to wear headscarves or hats.
+Some people prefer to wear headscarves or hats or wear nothing on their head.
 Often men with breast cancer decide not to wear a wig despite experiencing hair loss from treatment.
-You may want to wear a wig on special occasions or when going out, but feel more comfortable wearing a cap around the house.
-Or you might prefer not to wear anything.

 If you aren’t entitled to a free wig you can still get one through the NHS at a subsidised rate if you have a low income.
 To apply for this you’ll need an HC1 form, which you may be able to get from your hospital or from the NHS Business Services Authority.